k2view-academy/K2View-Academy/articles/10_enrichment_function/02_enrichment_vs_root_func_comparison_analysis.md

 <p><strong>Number of Objects</strong></p>
 </td>
 <td width="370px">
-<p>Multiple Enrichment functions can be attached to an LU Table.
-One Enrichment function can be attached to multiple LU Tables.</p>
+<p>Multiple Enrichment functions can be attached to an LU table.
+One Enrichment function can be attached to multiple LU tables.</p>
 </td>
 <td width="370px">
 <p>Only one Root function per one Table Population object.</p>